micmejia/bible-dump/NKJV/Judges/Judg 15.md

 Then Samson said: "With the jawbone of a donkey, Heaps upon heaps, With the jawbone of a donkey I have slain a thousand men!"

 ###### 17
-And so it was, when he had finished speaking, that he threw the jawbone from his hand, and called that place [^c]Ramath Lehi.
+And so it was, when he had finished speaking, that he threw the jawbone from his hand, and called that place Ramath Lehi.

 ###### 18
 Then he became very thirsty; so he cried out to the Lord and said, "You have given this great deliverance by the hand of Your servant; and now shall I die of thirst and fall into the hand of the uncircumcised?"

 ###### 19
-So God split the hollow place that _is_ in [^d]Lehi, and water came out, and he drank; and his spirit returned, and he revived.
-Therefore he called its name [^e]En Hakkore, which is in Lehi to this day.
+So God split the hollow place that _is_ in Lehi, and water came out, and he drank; and his spirit returned, and he revived.
+Therefore he called its name En Hakkore, which is in Lehi to this day.

 ###### 20
 And he judged Israel twenty years in the days of the Philistines.